florianjeanmart/project/public/components/angular-bootstrap-datetimepicker/README.md

 ```html
 <datetimepicker data-ng-model="data.date" data-on-set-time="onTimeSet(newDate, oldDate)"></datetimepicker>
 ```
-This function will be called when the myself selects a value on the minView.
+This function will be called when the user selects a value on the minView.
 ```javascript
 $scope.onTimeSet = function (newDate, oldDate) {
     console.log(newDate);